robinnewhouse/DHNLNtupleAnalysis/README.md

 The `makeHistogram.py` file is the steering code for this framework.
 In this file you will find a list of channels that map a 1 word key to a list of selections.
 To add a new channel, modify this list to include the cuts you wish to apply.
 When a new channel (e.g. "my_new_channel") is created and `makeHistograms.py`is run, histograms will be save in `histograms.root` with the following name format: histName_my_new_channel.

 N.B If you wish to apply a new set of cuts that are not implemented you may wish to make a new analysis class.
-An example can be found in the comments in `analysis.py`
+An example can be found in the comments at the end of `analysis.py`

 For a list of the currently implemented cuts see the Analysis class definition in `analysis.py`.